Nandarō: History

 From 2004 to 2013, it was also used by Nippon Television affiliate RF Radio Japan.
 As a company logo, the color scheme changed from 2003 (black edge + green → gold edge only, satellite channel BS Nippon Television until the end of March 2008 used "black edge + green" and still remained unchanged).

-From January 1, 2008 to March 29, 2009, due to the use of the campaign logo (Nittele 55) associated with the 55th anniversary of the company's founding, Nandarō was temporarily dropped from the credits (After the end of the campaign on March 30, 2009, the end credits displayed Nandarō again).
+From January 1, 2008, to March 29, 2009, due to the use of the campaign logo (Nittele 55) associated with the company's 55th anniversary, Nandarō was temporarily dropped.
+After the end of the campaign on March 30, 2009, the end credits displayed Nandarō again).

 From January 1, 2013, due to the replacement with the campaign logo ("Nittele Go!
-Next 60") accompanying the 60th anniversary of its founding, it will no longer appear in the end credits again, including some programs on CS broadcasting and BS Nippon Television.
-The channel names Nittele G+, Nittele NEWS24, and Nittele Plus continued to use the conventional logos they had been using since 2003.
+Next 60") accompanying the 60th anniversary, it no longer appeared in the end credits, including some programs on CS broadcasting and BS Nippon Television.
+The channel named Nittele G+, Nittele NEWS24, and Nittele Plus continued to use the conventional logos they had been using since 2003.

-Since April 2014, Nandarō has stopped appearing on TV screens, and Da Bear is actually the mascot character of NTV (he was introduced in 2009).
-However, it didn't mean that the usage of Nandarō ended, and that it will continue to be used as a NTV character in the future.
+Since April 2014, Nandarō stopped appearing on TV screens, and Da Bear is the mascot character of NTV (he was introduced in 2009).
+However, Nandarō will continue to be used in the future.
 In the lower right corner of the promotional poster for Studio Ghibli's When Marnie Was There (directed by Hiromasa Yonebayashi) released on July 19, 2014, "なんだろう?" is written in small letters with only a black edge, instead of the new NTV logo.
 In addition, the logo displayed at the beginning of movies related to Nippon Television was partially changed due to the use of the current logo.

 Commercials

-In the first year of the mascot's usage, when it was planned to be a one-year mascot in anticipation for NTV's 40th anniversary, Hayao Miyazaki created a series of commercials to promote the mascot.
+In the first year of the mascot's usage, Hayao Miyazaki created a series of commercials to promote the mascot.
 The spots first aired during November 1992, and featured one 15-second spot and four smaller 5-second spots.
-They have been released on both the Ghibli ga Ippai LaserDisc box set and the Ghibli ga Ippai Special Short Short DVD set.
+They were released on the Ghibli ga Ippai LaserDisc box set and the Ghibli ga Ippai Special Short Short DVD sets.